 Regulations like a speed limit of 45 miles per hour, two lanes, and the ban of any large trucking vehicles help to make this drive an even more delightful and relaxing experience.
-It provides access to hundreds of hiking trails, vistas, and natural wonders and is certainly one of the best road trips in the USA.
+It provides access to hundreds of hiking trails, vistas, and natural wonders and is undoubtedly one of the best road trips in the USA.

 Driving the Blue Ridge Parkway is easily one of the best things to do in North Carolina.
 Depending on your time frame and how many of these charming pauses you want to make along the Blue Ridge Parkway, we recommend planning for a three-to-seven-day drive.
-It’s definitely one of the most picturesque journeys you can make in the entire country!
+It’s one of the most picturesque journeys you can make in the entire country!
 Let’s dig into the best stops on the Blue Ridge Parkway.

-Stops to Make on the Blue Ridge Parkway Drive
+Best Stops to Make on the Blue Ridge Parkway Drive

 Shenandoah National Park (milepost 0)

-This national wonderland is the start to the iconic Blue Ridge Parkway drive.
+This national wonderland is the start of the iconic Blue Ridge Parkway drive.
 It’s home to plenty of wild wonders such as waterfalls, wetlands, rocky peaks, and wildlife.
 Almost 200,000 acres, there is plenty to explore here if this is where you wish to start your journey.

 Natural Bridge (milepost 61.6)

-It serves as an archway to the Cedar Creek Trail which hosts a variety of outdoor recreational activities and leads to Monacan Indian Village and Lace Falls.
-It resides in a limestone gorge carved out by the creek itself over hundreds of years.
+It serves as an archway to the Cedar Creek Trail, which hosts a variety of outdoor recreational activities and leads to Monacan Indian Village and Lace Falls.
+It resides in a limestone gorge carved out by the creek over hundreds of years.
 Overall, it’s a spectacular display of nature’s splendor with mountain views, rolling meadows, and lush forests.